dotnet/winforms/roadmap.md

 At present, our primary focus is enabling the following for .NET Core 3.0:

 * Achieve WinForms functional and performance parity compared to .NET Framework
-* Publish remaining WinForms components to the repo
+* Publish remaining WinForms components to the repository
-* Publish (and write) more WinForms tests to the repo
+* Publish (and write) more WinForms tests to the repository

 > Note: There are some specific .NET Framework features will not be supported, such as hosting WinForms controls in Internet Explorer.